Raeskaa/studionufab/.github/CONTRIBUTING.md

 - Live (without custom domain): https://raeskaa.github.io/studionufab/
 - If using a custom domain, ensure a CNAME file is present during deploy.

+### Keeping GoDaddy in sync
+If GoDaddy hosts a separate copy of the site, you have two options:

+1) Manual upload
+- Build locally: `npm run build` (outputs to `dist/`)
+- Upload `dist/` contents to GoDaddy `public_html` (overwrite existing)
+- Ensure `.htaccess` is present for client routing

+2) Use GitHub Pages as the live source and point your domain to it
+- Configure your domain’s DNS to point to GitHub Pages (CNAME or A/AAAA records)
+- Then `npm run deploy` is all you need; no GoDaddy upload required

+Note: DNS changes can take 5–30 minutes (sometimes longer) to propagate.

 ## 7) Common git tasks
 - Sync your branch:
 ```bash